 In the interests of public safety, consent is required when carrying out an activity within a Council or RMS road space, including verges.
 Often this form is known as a ‘Section 138’.
 Information below is provided to help users understand their requirements when conducting activities on public roads.
-The application form is available for download at bottom of this page.

 Section 138 Roads Act – approval for works in the public road

 Consent under Section 138 of the Roads Act 1993 is required for any works or activities in the public reserve or in public road way.

 Under the Roads Act, consent of the appropriate road authority is required for the following activities:

 - erect a structure or carry out a work in on or over a public road